 Five years ago, before it was even a thing, Diane created and began teaching an MBA class on The Gig Economy at Babson College.
 The class gained immediate traction and was named by Forbes as one of the Top 10 Most Innovative Business School Classes in the country.
 Diane's work on the Gig Economy has been featured in numerous publications including Harvard Business Review, The New Yorker, Oprah.com and PBS, and is part of NPR's future of work series.

 Diane is currently a writer, speaker, and consultant, an Adjunct Lecturer at Babson College, and a Senior Fellow at the Kauffman Foundation.
 Besides The Gig Economy, she has previously written and published two books and a widely-read report on venture capital.
-Her research and writing has been featured in The Economist, The Financial Times, Forbes, Fortune, Harvard Business Review, the Huffington Post, The Irish Times, The New York Times, The New Yorker, The Wall Street Journal, and numerous industry publications here and abroad.
+Her research and writing on VC has been featured in The Economist, The Financial Times, Forbes, Fortune, Harvard Business Review, the Huffington Post, The Irish Times, The New York Times, The New Yorker, The Wall Street Journal, and numerous industry publications here and abroad.
 Diane has been interviewed on NPR, PBS, and Reuters, and speaks at conferences, corporate events, and universities worldwide.

 When not working, Diane enjoys reading (mostly non-fiction), writing (only non-fiction), food (eating and cooking), wine, film, yoga, and running.
 Diane holds A.B. and M.P.P. degrees from Harvard University.
 She is a dual EU (Irish) and US citizen.
 She lives in Boston's historic South End with her husband Kevin.